Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 - Dieffenbachia Tropic Snow: This is one of the largest and most beautiful of the dieffenbachia plants.
 It is native to Brazil and has stalks that resemble canes, with large, oblong green leaves variegated with white or cream.

 - Dieffenbachia Camille: This is one of the best-known dieffenbachia plants.
 The leaves are broad and coarse and have dark green and cream variegated coloring.
 If you are looking for a bushy, lush variety this might be a good fit for you.
 Camille will grow from two to five feet high with a spread of three to five feet.

 - Dieffenbachia Hilo: Hilo plants have large, pointed, coarse, dark green leaves that have a light green variegation and prominent white veins.
 They can grow to four feet high with a spread of up to two feet.

 - Dieffenbachia Compacta: This variety has medium-green, heavily-speckled leaves with a creamy yellow color in the center.

 - Some potting soil (or sphagnum moss, perlite, peat, sand, or vermiculite)

 - Rooting hormone

 - Dust the cut with rooting hormone.
-There are so many rooting hormones available...just pick the one that you like or have used before.
-Personally, I have used them all and find no measurable differences in any of them.
+There are so many rooting hormones available; just pick the one that you like or have used before.
+The one I always use is Garden Safe TakeRoot Rooting Hormone for Plants, but most people find no measurable difference in any of the major brands.

-- Stick the cutting into some new, sterile potting soil (I like Miracle Grow).
+- You can also use some new, sterile potting soil (I like Miracle Gro®).
 The cutting will take root (patience is a virtue) and the mother plant from which you took the cutting will branch out.